Skip to main content

 Metabolic Function and Sleep Interconnectedness

-The relationship between and sleep quality is bidirectional and deeply intertwined.
+The relationship between metabolic health and sleep quality is bidirectional and deeply intertwined.
 Metabolic dysregulation, such as insulin resistance or impaired glucose metabolism, can significantly disrupt sleep.
 For instance, poor sleep can impair insulin sensitivity, leading to higher blood glucose levels, while chronic hyperglycemia can negatively impact sleep architecture.

 Peptides that influence metabolic pathways, such as Tesamorelin (known for its effects on visceral fat) or MK-677 (which influences ghrelin and GH, both involved in energy homeostasis), can indirectly improve sleep by optimizing metabolic function.
 A body that efficiently processes nutrients and maintains stable blood sugar levels is better equipped to achieve and sustain restorative sleep.